-• A decal on the tiller handle is a quick reference guide for starting a cold or hot engine.
+• A decal on the tiller handle provides a quick reference guide for starting the engine.

-• Tiller handle - Handle can be tilted 180° for convenient handling during transportation and storage.
+• Tiller handle tilt - The handle can be tilted 180° for convenient handling during transportation and storage.

 Tiller lock release lever - Push the lever to move tiller handle from one position to another.